Medical Terminology Prefixes Suffixes And Combining Forms

 • Suffixes: These are word parts added to the end of a term to indicate a procedure, condition, disease, or part of speech.

-• Combining Forms: This is a word root with a vowel (usually "o") added to facilitate pronunciation when combined with another root or suffix.
+• Combining Forms: This is a word root with a vowel (usually "o") added to help with pronunciation when combined with another root or suffix.
 The combining form represents the core meaning of the word.

 Prefixes: Modifying the Meaning